 In Middle French Immersion programs, for Grades 4 and 5, all subjects are taught in French.
-English is introduced in Grade 6 for one hour daily.
-Students from the Middle French Immersion program blend with students from the Early French Immersion program in Grade 7, where half the day is taught in French.
+English is introduced in Grade 6 with Science and English Language taught in English from Grade 6-8. for one hour daily.
+Students from the Middle French Immersion program blend with students from the Early French Immersion program in Grade 97., where half the day is taught in French.
 The subjects taught in French are Language, History/Geography, Math and The Arts.